SexiestCHiba/Homepage/README.md

-# Homepage
+# Startpage

- Homepage is a node.js server that offer you a direct access to your favorite search engine and to your favorite websites
+ Startpage is a node.js server that offer you a direct access to your favorite search engine and to your favorite websites

  You can get an overview of the project at the following address: [skull-pixel.fr:8080](http://skull-pixel.fr:8080)